Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Provide the user with status messages that give him feedback on the action he has just completed.

 **Checklist: **
-   Contextual messages must be perceived by anyone using a <abbr>AT</abbr> (sppech synthesis) without taking focus on the message.
+   Contextual messages must be perceived by anyone using a <abbr>AT</abbr> (speech synthesis) without taking focus on the message.

    A status message or pop-up message can be & nbsp ;:
 - a message that gives the user information on the result of an interaction (ex: Your request has been taken into account)